Last Updated: September 15, 2023

 Social drinkers may underestimate the risk of alcohol-induced blackouts, and research shows that blackouts are fairly common among social drinkers.
 Excessive alcohol intake in a short timeframe is the cause of alcohol-related blackouts.

 Ways to reduce your risk of having a blackout include:

 In addition to memory loss, prolonged use of alcohol in excessive amounts can lead to liver and cardiovascular problems.
 Long-term use of alcohol can also cause a physical alcohol dependence that may be severe enough to result in an addiction.

 Treatment for alcohol dependence involves detoxification followed by different forms of therapy to prevent relapse.
 Stopping alcohol use can lead to withdrawal symptoms that range in severity.
 Symptoms appear about 6–24 hours after discontinuing alcohol use and may last 2–10 days.
 These symptoms tend to peak between 36–72 hours and include:

 - Fluctuations in blood pressure

-Treatment at a medical detox can help people cope with withdrawal symptoms, which can be particularly severe in cases of severe alcohol dependence.
+Treatment at a medical detox facility can help people cope with withdrawal symptoms, which can be particularly serious in cases of severe alcohol dependence.
 Treatment for alcohol dependence involves medications like naltrexone, which reduces cravings, or disulfiram, which interferes with the effects of alcohol intake.
-Cognitive-behavioral therapy can help people identify thoughts that lead to alcohol use and teach them strategies to cope with these thoughts.
-Support groups such as 12-step programs are also effective when combined with medications and behavioral counseling.

 Overcome Alcohol Addiction At The Recovery Village Columbus